-The interview is a crucial part of any hiring process, and it's even more important when hiring salespeople.
+The interview is a crucial part of any hiring process, and it's even more critical when hiring salespeople.
 That's because the interview gives you a chance to see each candidate's sales skills first hand.
-If your prospective employee doesn't do a good job of selling himself in the interview, he's not likely to do well selling your product.
+If your prospective employee doesn't do an excellent job of selling himself in the interview, he's not likely to do well selling your product.
 Your interview questions should give the candidate a chance to shine, but should also include a few tough ones so that you can see how he performs under pressure.

 Sales Skills Questions